KoalaBear84/OpenDirectoryDownloader/README.md

 ## Prerequisites

-Please install the latest/current Runtime version of .NET:
+When you are NOT using the self-contained releases, you need to install the latest/current Runtime version of .NET:

 https://dotnet.microsoft.com/download/dotnet/current/runtime

-### Copying on Linux

-When you want to copy (`C` key) the stats at the end on Linux you need to have xclip installed.

 ## Releases / Binaries

 For builds (64-bit) for Windows, Linux and Mac:

 https://github.com/KoalaBear84/OpenDirectoryDownloader/releases

+When using the self-contained releases you don't need to install the .NET Runtime.

 ## Usage